TobinTojo/Peel-Region-Demographics-Analyzer/README.md

 - After opening the Java file in your IDE, click the run icon on the top your screen and then select the option Run
 - Next select the option DemographicsAnalyzer, the program will then operate

+__Controls:__
+- Instructions in program
+- After typing necessary input, press enter to process the input and display the output